Primal Movement, Meditation, and Connection

 All of us working through the Yuan Gong Institute have been in the vanguard of our various disciplines with a common aim: to bring better human understanding through connection.
 Some of us have studied the connections between higher primates and humans, some have studied the connections between culture, daily life, family, and various modalities of therapy and service, others have studied the long line of hominid evolution.
 Still others of us have studied the connective nature of the movement arts.
 All of us, in one form or another, have explored the relationships between humans and their environment, and the importance of rich and holistic contexts for the development of all living things.

-Our belief is that by working together we can help to heal the universal wounds caused by disconnection: violence, pathology, environmental decline, the endangerment of our natural animal teachers, and widespread physical and mental distress.
+Our belief is that by working together we can help to heal the universal wounds caused by disconnection: violence, pathology, environmental decline, the endangerment and abuse of our natural animal teachers, and widespread physical and mental distress.

 In our efforts to understand and find the best passage to the future, we come full circle; through the path of our evolution, in harmony with our ancient anthropoid ancestors and living anthropoid cousins, through wisdom of ancient Eastern understandings of the Way, through the best of current academic, artistic, and social insight, and back once more into the revitalized primal within.